How To Heal From Infidelity In 7 Steps

 2. Don’t lash out

-Feel your feelings, and if they are too big to set aside at this moment, ask for space.
+Feel your feelings, and ask for space if they are too big to set aside now.

 For more inspiration, also read these relatable cheating quotes to empower you.

 Healing is going to look different for everyone.

 Some people might stay together and work on themselves and their marriage.

 Others might cut bait and then have to heal themselves individually so their next relationship can flourish.

 How you heal is up to you.

 The cheating partner does not get to bully you or deny your requests for space, therapy, or whatever else you need.